Septicon/final_project_ds/data/README.md

 The data fields included are: Players, Countries, Teams, Agents, Maps, K, D, A, KD, KDA, ACS/Map, K/Map, D/Map, A/Map

-Below we include some basic statistics for this datasets, including dimensions and range of years ...

 (add basic summary if needed.
 Notice that the information above can be reused for one of the sections for the final project report)